Degree type(s): Bachelor's; Minor

 As a main campus student, you have the option of earning your healthcare administration degree in less time with our groundbreaking Year-Round Campus program, which enables you to complete your bachelor’s degree in just 2.6 years.
 In addition to being offered as a four-year Bachelor of Science degree at the University of Mary’s main campus in Bismarck, North Dakota, you can also complete your undergraduate degree in healthcare administration via evening or online classes.

-Healthcare Administration Program Highlights
+Healthcare Administration Degree Program Highlights

 The Healthcare Administration bachelor’s degree program provides a strong background in accounting, marketing, finance, and management of healthcare organizations, as well as the unique legal, economic, and ethical challenges facing healthcare companies.
 These are just a few of the benefits of earning your healthcare administration degree at the University of Mary: